chastik/WissKI/01_Session/03U_WissKI-Nutshell.md

 # SODa WissKI-ISWC25 Bits

-Develop and implement your data model
+DEVELOP AND IMPLEMENT YOUR DATA MODEL

 From collection to diagram - understanding and explaining

-Unit 3:  WissKI in a nutshell - Short introduction to WissKI and its architecture.
+**Unit 3:  WissKI in a nutshell - Short introduction to WissKI and its architecture**

-Duration: approx. 15 Min.
+Duration: ~ 15 Min.

 ## WissKI in a Nutshell

 **Goal of this unit**

 * Understand what WissKI is
-* Learn how it uses semantic modeling
+* Learn how WissKI uses semantic modeling
 * See how CIDOC CRM structures knowledge
 * Prepare for the hands-on session